OlafRadicke/gthumb-workarounds/readme.md

 ##  collecting_alltags ##

-This role collecting all values of "comment::category" that's in use.
+This role collecting all values of "comment::category" that's in use and
+creates a new "~/.config/gthumb/tags.xml" file.

 ##  uncategorized_search ##